How to Make a Low Budget Movie or Short Film

 • Unexpected expenses

-• Failure of project to recover money
+• Failure of the project to recover the money spent

 • Taxes